michaldziuba03/code-samples/social-login/README.md

   ]
 }
 ```
+> This schema is more generic and you can use same query for each social auth provider.
+I think you can create unique compound index for `accounts.provider` and `accounts.subject`.

 ### Third method - user can login with multiple providers BUT needs to verify email if account already exists
 ![image](https://user-images.githubusercontent.com/43048524/219123088-7c755fb8-a87a-47b6-b6ae-70928ee51acf.png)